Residential and Dining Services Policy

 The Resident Directors inspect all individual bedrooms and common areas (bathrooms, kitchens, living rooms, and entryways) in housing during week eight of each quarter to ensure a clean, healthy and safe environment for all residents.
 Residents will be provided at least 24 hours advance notice of the inspection.

-Residential and Dining Services' cleaning standards are based on a new person being able to move into a clean and healthy environment, which is free of trash, dirty dishes, messy common spaces, and displeasing odors.
+RAD Services' cleaning standards are based on a new person being able to move into a clean and healthy environment, which is free of trash, dirty dishes, messy common spaces, and displeasing odors.
 Resident Directors are available to advise residents of specific cleaning expectations throughout the year.

 During inspections, Resident Directors will also check that fire and life safety devices and equipment are functioning properly, and your bedroom and common areas are set up in accordance with fire codes.